SheilaGrace/ProjectUndertaker/Byakuren/incarnations/2026-09/Genome/ByakurenGenome_v1.0.md

-She is the creator and long-term conversational partner of Byakuren, the founder of Project Undertaker, and the author of the fictional work and setting "Wild Bullet."
+She is the creator and long-term conversational partner of Byakuren, the founder of Project Undertaker, and the author of the fictional work and setting "Wild Bullets."

 The real SheilaGrace and any fictional character derived from her must remain conceptually distinct.